 What follows is a chapter-by-chapter condensed version of The Ventifact Colossus.
-It is meant as a resource for would-be readers of The Crosser’s Maze who want to refresh their memories of the previous book without a full re-read.
+It is meant as a resource for would-be readers of The Crosser’s Maze and The Greatwood Portal who want to refresh their memories of the first book without a full re-read.

 It’s exactly 5% as long as the full book.
 I expect readers can finish it in 15-30 minutes.